Thursday, September 11, 2025

 “Because My people have forgotten Me, they have burned incense to worthless idols.
 And they have caused themselves to stumble in their ways, from the ancient paths, to walk in pathways and not on a highway, to make their land desolate and a perpetual hissing; everyone who passes by it will be astonished and shake his head.”
 Jeremiah 18:15-16

-The Lord will neither gloss over nor turn a blind eye to the fact the people of Jerusalem are chaff.
-They preferred false gods to Him.
+The Lord neither glosses over nor turns a blind eye to the chaff amongst His wheat.
+He winnows the chaff out.
 Some dishonest sellers might try to mix chaff in with the wheat, but not the Lord.
 He will harvest only the wheat and drive away the chaff.

 “Then they said, ‘Come and let us devise plans against Jeremiah; for the Law shall not perish from the priest, nor counsel from the wise, nor the word from the prophet.
 Come and let us attack him with the tongue and let us not give heed to any of his words.’”
 Jeremiah 18:18